-- Co-Washing: Co-washing is washing with a conditioner without the use of a shampoo.
+- Co-Washing: Co-washing is washing with a conditioner (free of silicones, petrolatum, or mineral oils) without the use of a shampoo.
 In this process, the conditioner itself removes dirt and cleans your hair (3).
 You can follow this method if you have dry, coarse hair that needs immediate rescue.
 After co-washing, apply a hair oil or hair serum to your hair (avoid the scalp).
 This will provide nourishment to your hair.

 However, do not wash your hair daily or too frequently.
 Doing so may remove the natural oils essential for hair health.
 Washing twice or thrice a week gives your hair the time to replenish the nourishing oils.
 This process can make your hair softer.

 4. Air-Dry Your Coarse Hair